tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - `payload`, as computed above.

-If optional configuration identifiers (see {{optional-configs}})) are used, `config_id` MAY be set to a randomly generated eight bytes.
+If optional configuration identifiers (see {{optional-configs}})) are used, `config_id` SHOULD be set to a randomly generated eight bytes.
 Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST compute the field as specified in
 {{encrypted-client-hello}}.